 1950s Tripod Bedside Table Lamp

-Materials: Thin brass rods.
-Some early white coloured plastic for the oval lampshade.
+Materials: Thin tripod brass rods base, 3 white plastic caps.
+Some early white coloured plastic used for the oval lampshade.
 Red Bakelite lampshade holder.
 Brass socket with a porcelain ring.

 Height: 29 cm / 11.41”